5 takeaways on digital innovation from top Walmart execs - ExBulletin

 Walmart+ has a very strong feedback loop built into its development as a platform. …we can see the value added to the Walmart+ platform based on the feedback loop we get from our customers.
 Wisink said it’s about going to the market and finding things that help you live better, and making them available as part of an overall positive experience.

-The retailer recently added August Walmart Rewards as a new Walmart+ benefit, and made Paramount+ available to members a month later.
+The retailer recently added Walmart Rewards as a new Walmart+ benefit in August, and made Paramount+ available to members a month later.

 Scan-and-go is becoming popular